 In terms of brushing, there are some fundamentals: using a soft brush (round bristles); using the right size toothbrush; being careful not to irritate the gums; and not swallowing toothpaste after brushing.
 Also recommended is that children under 3 have their teeth brushed by a parent.
 As well, the toothbrush should be used with water, and not fluoride paste.

 At the Mackenzie Dental Centre, Dr. Lloyd Pedvis provides general dentistry for the entire family.
 With a preventive approach to dental health, it’s all about the basics: consistent daily brushing; routine clinic visits; and preventive measures that ensure early diagnosis.
-Young and old, the Mackenzie team provides a wide range of services: form cavity detection to teeth whitening - and everything between.
+Young and old, the Mackenzie team provides a wide range of services: from cavity detection to teeth whitening - and everything between.
+The Mackenzie Dental Centre would be proud to become your family dentist.
+Contact us today to learn more.